Fujii Kaze: 2019–2020: Major label debut, Help Ever Hurt Never

 Fujii released his debut single, "Nan-Nan" on November 18, 2019, and his second single, "Mo-Eh-Wa" on December 24.
-Each single was re-released digitally with its own extended play, with each EP including cover songs that can only be downloaded on Apple Music.

 In January 2020, he was named as one of Spotify's Early Noise 2020 Top 10 Breaking Artists.
 One-man live performances in the form of Nan-Nan Show 2020 were scheduled for April 4 and 26 at Zepp Namba and Zepp Tokyo respectively, but were cancelled due to the COVID-19 pandemic.

 Fujii released his first studio album Help Ever Hurt Never on May 20, 2020, and reached number one on the Billboard Japan Hot Albums chart.
-He also announced his first national hall tour, which consists of 12 performances in 11 cities from December 25, 2020, to January 31, 2021.
+He also announced his first national hall tour, which consisted of 12 performances in 11 cities from December 25, 2020, to January 31, 2021.
 In August 2020, Fujii became the first Japanese person to be named YouTube's Artist on the Rise.
 Immediately after Fujii Kaze "Nan-Nan Show 2020" Help Ever Hurt Never at Nippon Budokan, Fujii released two new singles: "Hedemo Ne-Yo" and "Seishun Sick" on October 30.
-Each single was released digitally with its own extended play and selection of cover songs.